 Although the cost of cultivation was slightly higher in T2 and T3 compared to T1, the corresponding net returns were significantly greater.
 This is primarily due to the market demand for larger and healthier fish, which were sold at Rs.
 150 per kg in local markets.
 The calculated market value was Rs.
 1.87 lakhs, Rs.
 1.585 lakhs, and Rs.
 1.255 lakhs per hectare for T3, T2, and T1 respectively during a two-month culture period.
 As Eriegha and Ekokotu (2017) noted, extended culture duration further amplifies profitability.
 By the end of the eight-month culture period, the average fish weight was projected to reach 800 g, potentially yielding around 48 quintals per hectare in T3.
 These findings suggest that with scientific management and regular feeding, fish farmers can achieve net returns up to Rs.
-4.0 lakhs per hectare, confirming the conclusions drawn by Chandra & Bharti (2018) and Iqbal et al. (2015).
+4.0 lakhs per hectare, confirming the conclusions drawn by Chandra and Bharti (2018) and Iqbal et al. (2015).

-Furthermore, the outcomes of this study align with previous research (Moore, 1985; Nandeesha et al., 2001; Yamamoto et al., 2007), which highlight that regular feeding and proper manuring significantly enhance aquaculture productivity.
-Azim et al. (2002) also reported superior growth rates in carp species under combined feeding regimes compared to fertilization-only approaches.
+Furthermore, the outcomes of this study align with previous research (Moore, 1985; Nandeesha et al.et al., 2001; Yamamoto et al., 2007), which highlight that regular feeding and proper manuring significantly enhance aquaculture productivity.
+Azim et alet al. (2002) also reported superior growth rates in carp species under combined feeding regimes compared to fertilization-only approaches.
 These findings reinforce the critical role of feed quality, frequency, and water management in achieving optimal aquaculture outcomes.

 Table 2: Effect of Feed Supplement on Growth Performance of Carps